Managing Director, Lowder Center for Family Business and Entrepreneurship; Russell Foundation Professorship in

 - BSEE, Prairie View A&M University, 1991

-Dr. Baker is the Managing Director of the Lowder Center for Family Business in Entrepreneurship and is an Associate Professor of Management.
+Dr. Baker is the Managing Director of the Lowder Center for Family Business and Entrepreneurship and is an Associate Professor of Management.
 In this role, she guides students and faculty to creatively generate business ideas, refine their plans to maximize success potential, and acquire the resources needed to implement their ideas.
 She is certified to provide training, coaching and mentoring on the lean startup methodologies, value

 Dr. Baker teaches courses in strategy and technology commercialization at the graduate and executive levels.
 She serves on the board of the Southern Management Association.
 Her academic research has appeared in top journals such as Academy of Management Journal, The Leadership Quarterly and Entrepreneurship Theory and Practice.